MANAGING EDITOR

 Katelin Parsons is a full-time Agronomist and part-time barrel racer.
 She is from Northern Wisconsin and began competing in gaming events at a young age.
 She has competed in Western Pleasure, Dressage, Endurance and several other equine disciplines, but has always been drawn back to Barrel Racing.
 Katelin is also huge Thoroughbred racing fan.
 She has adopted several off-track Thoroughbreds and has found that they do well running barrels when they have the proper training.
 Inspired by the talent and athleticism of the Thoroughbred breed, Katelin created The Western Thoroughbred, a social media network dedicated to promoting the use of Thoroughbreds in western disciplines.
 She is continually adding educational and engaging content to the site.
 As former Miss Rodeo Wisconsin, Katelin hopes to return to the rodeo arena one day as a competitor – maybe even aboard a Thoroughbred!

 Amanda Uechi Ronan is a jack-of-all-trades equestrian, wannabe racecar driver, and author.
 Find her novels on Amazon.
-Horse life and autocross shenanigans are available on Instagram @uechironan, and if you’re keenly interested in her Wordle results, check out Twitter @uechironan.
+Amanda’s horse life and autocross shenanigans are available on Instagram @uechironan.

 Morgane Schmidt is, among many things, an equestrian who still hasn’t quite decided what she wants to be when she grows up.
 Author of Life with Horses Is Never Orderly, she knows all about the madness that comes with the equine territory, having owned and competed horses in eventing and dressage for years.
 A lifelong fan of the classic equestrian cartoons penned by internationally renowned artist Norman Thelwell, she began her own comic series in 2011, sharing deftly funny reflections on life with horses on Horse Nation as well as her personal website.
 A native Floridian, she spent a decade in Reno, NV, where she was able to confirm her suspicion that snow is utterly worthless (she has since regained her sense and moved back to the Florida swamp).
 Though she has run the gamut of equestrian disciplines, her favorite is dressage.
 She has completed her USDF bronze and silver medals and is currently working on her gold.
 Generally speaking, her life is largely ruled by Woody, a 14.2 hand beastly quarter horse, Willie, a now beastly 11-year-old Dutch gelding, and Milona DG, a 5 year old KWPN chestnut mare (you can make your own inferences there…).
 Visit her website at www.theideaoforder.com.